leondutoit/gogplot/README.md

 In all seriousness though, ggplot2 is an absolutely wonderful implementation of the [Grammar of Graphics](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448) and is an indispensible tool for data analysis.
 Similarly pandas too is a brilliant toolset for working with data in Python.
 And it actually is a real problem that Python does not have a proper ggplot2-like package.

 Various attempts at making such a package are under way.
-It is great that such projects are underway, but none of them are complete or stable enough yet.
+That's great but none of them are complete or stable enough yet.
 So I decided to make the simplest implementation I could think of for my own usage.
 It might even be more feature complete than the alternatives?
 I guess I'll find out soon enough :)

 ### Dependencies